simjunheng/tp/docs/DeveloperGuide.md

 ### 7.6 Clearing all Tasks from the task list or only those on a particular day

-1. Deleting a strength/weakness/miscellaneous note to a person while currently viewable person list has people.
+1. Empty the task list or remove only those that correspond with a given day.

-2. Prerequisites: Contacts has to contain some people.
-No prerequisite on all people.
+2. Prerequisites: Schedule must contain some tasks.

-3. Test case: `strength-del 1 1`<br>
+3. Test case: `clear-t`<br>
-   Expected: The first note is deleted from the strength list of the first person in the current Contacts list.
-Details of the modified contact shown in the status message.
+   Expected: The entire task list in contacts will be cleared.

-4. Test case: `weakness-add 1 1`<br>
+4. Test case: `clear-t d/03-03-2022`<br>
-   Expected: Similar to previous, except the note is deleted from the weakness list.
+   Expected: If there are tasks that are allocated on `03-03-2022`, remove them.
+Otherwise, no task is deleted, and error details are shown in the status message.

-5. Test case: `misc-add 1 1`<br>
+5. Test case: `clear-t d/30-02-2022`<br>
-   Expected: Similar to previous, except the note is deleted from the misc list.

-6. Test case: `strength-del 0 1`<br>
-   Expected: No note is deleted.
+   Expected: No task is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-7. Test case: `strength-add 1 0`<br>
+6. Test case: `clear-t d/2022-03-03`<br>
    Expected: Similar to previous.

-8. Other incorrect commands to try: `strength-del`, `misc-del x`, `...` (where x is larger than the list size)<br>
+8. Other incorrect commands to try: `clear-t d/abc`, `clear-t d`, `clear-t d/`, `...`
    Expected: Similar to previous.